CarlaMarvin78/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are used to insure that the user of data is authorized to use that data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use tokens for authorization, to ensure that users have appropriate access to the information; Require login in order to obtain valid tokens.

 - [ ] Describe how web servers work.

+Web servers serve data that is located on the hard drive or in memory to clients over HTTP or HTTPS transfers.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST maps to the create action, GET maps to the read action, PUT maps to the update action, and DELETE maps to the delete action.

 ## Project Set Up